-But all agree on one thing: this animal poop coffee is definitely one of the strangest inventions of the coffee industry, there’s no doubt about it!
+But all agree on one thing: the animal shit coffee is definitely one of the strangest inventions of the coffee industry, there’s no doubt about it!

 So, what is it all about?
 Is there really a whole science behind it?
-Why is poop coffee so special?
+Why is makes it so special?

-Well, if we omit the whole process of poop coffee being made, there are some key points that make this coffee what it is.
+Well, if we omit the whole process of how this type of coffee is made, there are some key points that make this coffee what it is.
 In its core, it’s different from other coffees because of the process the beans have gone through before ending up in your cup.

 It’s all about the fermentation process, which coffee cherries and beans are exposed to in the animal’s digestive tract.
 These include digestive enzymes, saliva, fluids, etc.

-In fact, there are many who claim that poop coffee (especially Kopi Luwak) comes with a number of health benefits that extend beyond the plain classic coffee benefits:
+In fact, there are many who claim that dung coffee (especially Kopi Luwak) comes with a number of health benefits that extend beyond the plain classic coffee benefits: